Mattds825/fav-emoji-generator/README.md

 ## TODO

-- add manifest file to zip
-- add favicon
+- add tick box if user only wants the favicon
 - deploy